douglasbgodoy/Programming_C_CPP/TOOLS/README.md

 Add the path to your Mingw-w64 bin folder to the Windows PATH environment variable by using the following steps:

 1. In the Windows search bar, type **'settings'** to open your Windows Settings.<br>
-2. Search for **Edit environment variables for your account**.<br>
+2. Search for **'Edit environment variables for your account'**.<br>
-3. Choose the Path variable in your **User variables** and then select **Edit**.<br>
+3. Choose the **'Path'** variable in your User variables and then select **'Edit'**.<br>
-4. Select **New** and add the Mingw-w64 destination folder path to the system path.
+4. Select **'New'** and add the Mingw-w64 destination folder path to the system path.
 The exact path depends on which version of Mingw-w64 you have installed and where you installed it.
 If you used the settings above to install Mingw-w64, then add this to the path: C:\Program Files\CodeBlocks\MinGW\bin. <br>
 5. Select OK to save the updated PATH.
 You will need to reopen any console windows for the new PATH location to be available.
 6. Reboot or Sign out  <br>
 **Check your MinGW installation**<br>